VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 Easy.
 Revoke UPDATE and DELETE privileges!

-Anything more than PostgreSQL, which is straightforward to deploy and agnostic of environment, would be overkill given the relatively low scale--particularly if someone deploys the online voting platform for a small election below the state level with just a few thousand or even a few hundred voters.
+Anything more than PostgreSQL, which is straightforward to deploy and agnostic of environment, like a MongoDB would be overkill given the relatively small scale--particularly if someone deploys the online voting platform for a small election below the state level with just a few thousand or even a few hundred voters.

-In large scale infrastructures, MongoDB or Kafka because we decide a small election renders a secure online voting platform unnecessary, but I would disagree.
-Local elections are extremely important.
-They impact people's lives the most, and voters are entitled to the same guarantees here that they are entitled to for the "big" elections.

 All we need to do is to store votes in a single table where a simple GROUP BY will aggregate election results.
 That's easy.
 We can also store temporal and location data so we can run some basic secondary queries like measuring voter activity